websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/roles-api-basics.md

 # Roles API Basics

 You can [Create and Manage Roles](../roles-and-permissions/creating-and-managing-roles.md) from the Application menu, but you can also use Liferay's REST APIs.
-Call these services to manage roles.
+Call these services to manage Roles.

 ## Associate a User to a Regular Role